fgadea/advent-code/README.md

 # Advent-code

-> There are my solutions for everyday problem of advent-of-code challange [ref] (https://adventofcode.com/2023/about)
+> This repository has my solutions for everyday problem of advent-of-code challange (https://adventofcode.com/2023/about)

 This repository is divided by folders where each folder represent a day problem and has a readme with the problem description, the solution of the problem for the given data set and the ref to the original website problem.